Amourspirit/OooDev_Tute/docs/tute_ss.rst

             .. group-tab:: None

 Here, we change the name of our sheet.
-To save our changes, we pass a filename as a string to the :py:meth:`.Calc.save_doc` method.
+To save our changes, we pass a filename as a string to the :external+ooodev:py:meth:`Calc.save_doc() <ooodev.office.calc.Calc.save_doc>` method.
 Passing a different filename than the original, such as ``example_copy.xlsx``, saves the changes to a copy of the spreadsheet.

 Whenever you edit a spreadsheet you’ve loaded from a file, you should always save the new, edited spreadsheet to a different filename than the original.